oomph-lib/oomph-lib/README.md

 ### Selective testing
-Developers often wish to test if their latest changes to the library have broken specific driver driver codes.
+Developers often wish to test if their latest changes to the library have broken specific driver codes.
 There are various mechanisms to identify potentially affected codes and to run the self-tests only on these:

 #### Filtering by TEST_NAME
-If you inspect the `CMakeLists.txt` files in the demo_driver directories you'll notice that each executable is associated with a `TEST_NAME`, specified in the `oomph_add_test(...)` function.
-The test name usually mirrors the name of the directory containing the driver code (relative to he demo_drivers directory).
+If you inspect the `CMakeLists.txt` files in the demo_drivers directories you'll notice that each executable is associated with a `TEST_NAME`, specified in the `oomph_add_test(...)` function.
+The test name usually mirrors the name of the directory containing the driver code (relative to the demo_drivers directory).
 For example, in `demo_drivers/poisson/one_d_poisson/CMakeLists.txt` you will see the following:

 ```cmake
 oomph_add_test(